Isaac Singer: Personal life

-By 1860, Isaac had fathered and acknowledged eighteen children, sixteen of them still then living, by four women.
+By 1860, Isaac had fathered and acknowledged twenty children, sixteen of them still then living, by four women.
 In 1861, his longstanding mistress Mary Ann took him to court for abusing her and daughter Vouletti.
 With Isaac in London, Mary Ann began setting about securing a financial claim to his assets by filing documents detailing his infidelities, and claiming that, though she had never been formally married to Isaac, they were wed under common law by living together for seven months after Isaac had been divorced from his first wife, Catherine.
 Eventually, a settlement was made, but no divorce was granted.
 However, she asserted that she was free to marry, and indeed she married John E. Foster.

 Isaac, meanwhile, had renewed acquaintance with Isabella Eugenie Boyer, a nineteen year old Frenchwoman, whom he had lived with in Paris when he was staying there in 1860.
 She left her husband and married Isaac, who was by now fifty, under the name of Isabella Eugenie Sommerville on June 13, 1863, while she was pregnant.
 Together, they had six children: